 Every settlement in Iceland has somewhere to stay in the shape of a hotel, guesthouse, hostel or campsite, with farms and some rural schools providing accommodation in between.
 Almost all formal lodgings are found around the settled coastal band; if you’re heading into the wilds at any stage, you’ll need to camp or make use of hiking huts.

 Budget accommodation options in Iceland include made-up beds (with linen supplied) and even cheaper sleeping-bag accommodation (where you bring your own bag).
 In both cases you’re paying for a bed in a dorm or shared room for less than the price of a single room.
-So, even if you don’t intend to camp, it’s worth bringing a sleeping bag to Iceland.
+So, even if you don’t intend to camp, consider bringing a sleeping bag to Iceland.

 Icelandic hotels are typically elderly and gloomy or bland, modern, business-oriented blocks, though rooms are comfortable and well furnished as a rule.
 Bigger establishments might have their own pool, gym or sauna, and there will always be a restaurant, with breakfast included in the cost of a room.

 You’ll find plenty of farms in Iceland (some with histories going back to saga times) which offer accommodation of some kind, ranging from a room in the farmhouse to hostel-style dormitories or fully furnished, self-contained cabins.
 Many also encourage guests to take part in the daily routine, or offer horseriding, fishing, guided tours or even four-wheel-drive safaris.

 Official campsites are only open between June and some point in September – though you’re welcome to use them out of season if you can live without their facilities (just shower at the nearest pool).
-They vary from no-frills affairs with level ground, a toilet and cold running water to those sporting windbreaks, hot showers (always 350–500kr extra), laundry and sheltered kitchen areas.
-Electricity for motorhomes costs 500kr a night.
+They vary from no-frills affairs with level ground, a toilet and cold running water to those sporting windbreaks, hot showers (always for an extra fee), laundry and sheltered kitchen areas.
+Electricity for motorhomes can also be added for an extra fee.
 On-site shops or cafés are unusual, so stock up in advance.
 Campsites in the Interior are very barely furnished, usually with just a pit toilet.

 If you’re doing extensive hiking or cycling there will be times that you’ll have to camp in the wild.
 The main challenge here is to find a flat, rock-free space to pitch a tent.
-Where feasible, always seek permission for this at the nearest farmhouse before setting up; farmers don’t usually mind – and often direct you to a good site – but may need to keep you away from pregnant stock or the like.
+Where feasible, always seek permission for this at the nearest farmhouse before setting up; farmers often don’t mind – and might direct you to a good site – but may need to keep you away from pregnant stock or the like.